LIST-KONG/MSGFN-master/README.md

 To ensure the fairness of the results, we all use source code or public libraries for comparison experiments.
 The results can be obtained from the following documents:

- - GCNII：/Comparisons/GCNII-master/train.py
+ - GCNII: /Comparisons/GCNII-master/train.py
- - APPNP：/Comparisons/APPNP/test_pytorch.py
+ - APPNP: /Comparisons/APPNP/test_pytorch.py
- - SimpGCN:SimpGCN.py（import DeepRobust）
+ - SimpGCN: /ComparisonsSimpGCN.py（import DeepRobust）